 Cartagena, being a touristic city, is a gastronomical melting pot.
 You can find an abundance of traditional dishes from the Colombian coast such as coconut rice, fried fish, and patacones.
 However, you can also find a varying range of flavors like Asian, Italian, Lebanese, Spanish, and everything in between.
 Due to its privileged location on the Caribbean coast, you can also expect some of the best (and freshest!) seafood of your life.
 It’s possible to eat at a different restaurant for lunch and dinner for every night during your trip to Cartagena, and still not even scratch the surface of the incredible restaurants that are on offer.

-Along with the enormous variety in cuisines, Cartagena also has a huge variety of prices.
+Along with the enormous variety of cuisines, Cartagena also has a huge variety of prices.
 From haute cuisine fine dining experiences at Alma or Carmen, to casual courtyard dining at La Cevichería, to $2 street pizza at Zazzy’s, there is something for everyone on the Cartagena restaurant scene.
 Some finer restaurants do have a dress code, so keep this in mind and save your sliders for the poolside, and get your long pants pressed!
 In Cartagena, high season is almost all year round, so make sure to make reservations in advance, especially if you have a bigger group and are looking to dine out on a weekend.

 Don’t speak Spanish, or simply don’t fancy spending your well-earned vacay on hold?
 We got you!
 Just hire our concierge services.
 We can call in for you and make any and all reservations you need.